 My recent post in which I had some fun with the hit TV series, Breaking Bad, reminded me of a clip from another popular series, Mad Men.

 If you who don’t know the show, Mad Men is set in the 1960s and is focused on the people who work for a fictitious advertising agency known as Sterling Cooper.
-I have only seen a few, random episodes of the show, but I have liked what I have seen.

 In the clip below, two executives from Kodak are visiting Sterling Cooper to hear the agency’s proposal for a new slide projector that Kodak has invented.
 Up to this point, Kodak has insisted on incorporating the concept of a wheel into the ad campaign.
 However, Sterling Cooper has another idea.